Spider-Man: Across the Spider-Verse (soundtrack): Reception

 The "Spider-Man 2099 (Miguel O'Hara)" theme featured in the score was popularly featured in TikTok memes centered around "canon events."

 In December 2023, the score was shortlisted for Best Original Score at the 96th Academy Awards.
+The score was nominated for Best Original Film Score at the 2024 Ivor Novello Awards.

+In April 2024, a concert tour, Spider-Man: Across the Spider-Verse Live in Concert was announced in both the United Kingdom and the United States.
+The world premiere took place on June 30, 2024, at the Royal Festival Hall in London, with Pemberton appearing on certain dates.